Rajai Davis: New York Mets

 On December 17, 2018, Davis signed a minor-league contract with the New York Mets, the team for which he rooted as a child growing up in Connecticut.
 On May 22, 2019, Davis was informed during batting practice for the AAA Syracuse Mets, before their road game in Pennsylvania, that he had been called up to the big league club.
 He took a two-hour Uber ride to Citi Field, arriving in the third inning, and stopped to take a photo with his Uber driver outside the stadium.
 He only met manager Mickey Callaway in the fifth; he entered the game in the eighth as a pinch-hitter and hit a three-run home run, extending the Mets' lead to 6-1.
 The entire story captured national media attention.

 He was designated for assignment on May 26.
 After clearing waivers, Davis accepted an assignment to the minor leagues, and was outrighted off the major league roster on May 28, 2019.
 On August 20, the Mets selected Davis' contract.
 On September 14, after Jacob deGrom and Hyun-Jin Ryu both went seven scoreless innings, Davis hit a pinch-hit bases-clearing 3-run double in the bottom of the 8th against Julio Urias to give the Mets a 3-0 lead, which they would hold to even the series against the Los Angeles Dodgers.
 In 2019 he batted .200/.231/.400 with one home run in 25 at bats.

 Acereros de Monclova

 On February 13, 2020, Davis signed with the Acereros de Monclova of the Mexican League (LMB).
-Davis was released by the Acereros on September 1, 2020 after never playing a game due to the cancelled LMB season.
+Davis was released by the Acereros on September 1, 2020, after never playing a game due to the cancelled LMB season.

 Post-playing career

-On February 1, 2021, it was announced that he would be retiring to take a position in the baseball operations department of Major League Baseball.
+On February 1, 2021, it was announced that Davis would be retiring to take a position in the baseball operations department of Major League Baseball.